 PurePath Details: PurePath is more than just end-to-end tracing.
 PurePath capture additional context information such as HTTP Headers, Parameters, SQL Statements, Exceptions as well as business and performance relevant method invocations, arguments and return values.

-If you are looking into adopting the latest enterprise cloud technologies, make sure to check out our website, blog, GitHub repos and YouTube channels on how to use Dynatrace in those environments.
+If you are looking into adopting the latest cloud technologies, make sure to check out our website, blog, GitHub repos and YouTube channels on how to use Dynatrace in those environments.
 Here are some quick links for you to get you started on the major technology stacks: AWS, OpenShift, Kubernetes, CloudFoundry, Azure, GCP and more …

 As for Fargate, this blog shows that instrumenting monitoring your containers with a Dynatrace OneAgent is very straight forward.
 As it is such a new technology though we still want to collect more feedback from our early access users.
 If you want to contribute to the final supported version feel free to reach out to me.
 Comment on this blog post, find me on social media or send me an email.